Weebit SiOx ReRAM –

-Weebit’s memory cell is based on SiOx material which is the most common, studied and available dielectric material in the semiconductor industry, thereby avoiding industry re-tooling costs.
+Weebit’s memory cell is based on SiOx material which is the most common, studied and available dielectric material in the semiconductor industry, thereby avoiding extremely expensive capital industry re-tooling costs.

 One of the weaknesses of the traditional Flash technology is its radiation sensitivity.
 High energy radiation easily causes electrons to escape from the floating gate thus creating errors, which require costly solutions and limits the density of radiation hardened devices.